Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

-And rounding out the top ten for 2018 is Bondurant.
+And rounding out the top ten for 2019 is Altoona.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.

 Welcome to the Best Des Moines ‘Burbs of 2019